FeralBytes/FreecoiL/README.md

 * Version 0.6.0 on 07FEB2019
 * Version 0.7.0 on 28FEB2019
 * Version 0.8.0 on 21MAR2019
-* Allow Alpha access and begin select sales on GOOGLE PLAY STORE[1] 22MAR2019.
+* Allow Alpha access on GOOGLE PLAY STORE[1] 22MAR2019.
 * Version 0.9.0 on 11APR2019
-* Allow Beta access and begin sales on GOOGLE PLAY STORE[1] 12APR2019.
+* Allow Beta access on GOOGLE PLAY STORE[1] 12APR2019.
-* Version 1.0.0 on 02MAY2019
-* Official 1.0.0 release most Beta bugs should be fixed.
+* Version 1.0.0 on 02MAY2019 - Official 1.0.0 release most Beta bugs should be fixed.

 ## Why FreecoiL?
 FreecoiL was created because we wanted more features and flexibility than what was offered by the RECOIL[2] app.
 When we found SIMPLECOIL[3], it inspired us to begin coding our desired features.
 We wanted more than those offered by either RECOIL[2] or SIMPLECOIL[3].